hao-pt/ALPR-project/README.md

 Final project: Automatic License Plate Recognition (ALPR)

 We developed 2 versions:
 - Version 1: Process for car plate in Europe.
 Almost based on handcraft algorithm to segment region in image and then extract license plate region.
-Also we use SVM classifer to class image as Plate or Not.
+Also, we use SVM classifer to class image as Plate or Not.
 Finally, we use Tesseract library to recognize plate numbers.
 But I find Tesseract didn't work well with recognizing each single plate character/number, Tesseract just works well with recognizing semantic sentences.
 Because it use Long Short-Term Memory (LSTM).
 - Version 2: Process for motor plate in Viet Nam.
 We used transfer learning methods with pretrained model from https://thigiacmaytinh.com/modelcascade-da-huan-luyen/.
-Particularly, we used Haar-Cascade Classifier rely on Haar features and use it for detecting license plate region.
+Particularly, we used Haar-Cascade Classifier relied on Haar features and use it for detecting license plate region.

 Those 2 versions don't give the best perfomance comparing with state-of-the-art project in related fields.
 They are just acceptable results.